johnsolarz/filesystem/account/README.md

 Admin directory
 ---------------

-- billing/: receipts and invoices
+- billing: receipts and invoices
-- contracts/: proposals and agreements
+- contracts: proposals and agreements
-- admin.txt: project-sensitive access information
+- admin.txt: project-realted access information
 - hours.txt: a log of date, time and tasks